 I’ve tried quite a few seafood lasagnas in restaurants over the years but it is difficult to find one where the seafood is not overcooked because of the cooking method.
 Some others have had quite heavy sauces with far too much garlic or herbs which overpower the delicate taste of the seafood.

-When adding herbs, I usually do it at the last minute so as not to over-saturate the flavor of the sauce.
-Truthfully, the mellow anise-like flavor of the roasted fennel is enough in this sauce and you can leave out the herbs if you like.
+When adding herbs, I usually do it at the last minute so as not to over-saturate the flavour of the sauce.
+Truthfully, the mellow anise-like flavour of the roasted fennel is enough in this sauce and you can leave out the herbs if you like.

 In this recipe the sweet, rich flavor and perfectly cooked texture of the seafood is what is important.
 Get all the individual elements right and this is simply the perfect seafood lasagna, ideal for special occasions or whenever you want to impress.